Optical selection bias and projection effects in stacked galaxy cluster weak lensing: Discussion

 An alternative approach is to model the correlated residuals between observables and fit for the correlation coefficients \citep[e.g.][]{Grandis21a, Chiu21}.
 This approach extends the analytic model described in Section~\ref{sec:basics} and can be part of the forward-modelling procedure.
 However, this approach could lead to many weakly constrained nuisance parameters, and informative priors on the correlation coefficients would also be necessary.

-It would be valuable to develop emulators for calculating the selection bias for a given galaxy model and cluster selection.
+It would be valuable to develop emulators for calculating the selection bias for a range of galaxy models and cluster selection methods.
 Recent studies have used N-body simulation-based emulators to predict cluster lensing on non-linear scales \citep[e.g.][]{Nishimichi19,Salcedo20,Cromer21}, but they have so far used halo-based cluster selection.
 With cylinder selection as a proxy for the full \redmapper selection, it may be feasible to construct emulators that directly model the cluster selection procedure.

 Our results indicate that the \redmapper cluster projection effects are dominated by galaxies within approximately $\pm 60\ \hiMpc$ along the line-of-sight, which corresponds to a redshift difference of 0.02.
 This is slightly smaller than the observational results in \cite{Myles20projection}.
 They fit the spectroscopic redshift distribution of galaxies associated with \redmapper clusters using a double Gaussian mixture model to account for true and spurious members, finding that the latter has a standard deviation of approximately 0.03.
 Their result is consistent with \cite{Costanzi19projection}, who develop a projection effect proxy $\sigma_z$ to describe how widely cluster members are spread along the line of sight.
 We plan to use these observations to constrain the projection depth and to improve the modelling of projection effects in simulations.